vipulnaik/diet-exercise-health/notes/2023-07-05-wisdom-tooth-removal-left-side.md

 Palace.
 I had a Vitamin C tablet but none of my other supplements and medications with this meal.

+### No further notes unless something unusual happens

+I will stop recording notes for every meal.
+I will still record if anything unusual happens that seems related to actions I've taken in connection with wisdom tooth removal.

 ## Sleep

 ### Sleep at night on 2023-07-05 (or rather, past midnight on 2023-07-06)